rycolab/website/content/classes/llm-s23/main.md

 Students are free to ask questions of the teaching staff and of others in public or private (direct message).
 There are specific channels for each of the two assignments as well as for reporting errata in the course notes and slides.
 All data from the chat will be deleted from ETH servers at the course’s conclusion.
-The chat supports `LaTeX` for easier discussion of technical material ([How to use `LaTeX` in `RocketChat`](https://docs.google.com/document/d/1EKDz3NuXGwzYrGkKrQFqmMToCbabLMjHaRWleRC0A1Q/edit?usp=sharing)).

-**Important**: There are three important points you should keep in mind about the course live chat:
+**Important**: There are a few important points you should keep in mind about the course live chat:

 1. `RocketChat` will be the main communications hub for the course.
 You are responsible for receiving all messages broadcast in the `RocketChat`.
 2. Your username should be `firstname.lastname`.
 This is required as we will only allow enrolled students to participate in the chat and we will remove users which we cannot validate.
+3. **Tag** your questions as described in the document on [How to use Rycolab Course RocketChat channels](https://docs.google.com/document/d/1As4CEnhfbW8vkPD92irtYSpvATBV7Y5KSyuJkrqMKLM/edit?usp=sharing).
+The document also contains other general remarks about the use of `RocketChat`.
+4. Search for answers in the appropriate channels before posting a new question.
+5. Ask questions on public channels as much as possible.
+6. Answer to posts in _threads_.
+7. The chat supports `LaTeX` for easier discussion of technical material.
+See [How to use `LaTeX` in `RocketChat`](https://docs.google.com/document/d/1EKDz3NuXGwzYrGkKrQFqmMToCbabLMjHaRWleRC0A1Q/edit?usp=sharing).
-3. We highly recommend you download the desktop app [here](https://www.rocket.chat/).
+8. We highly recommend you download the desktop app [here](https://www.rocket.chat/).

 [**This is the link**](https://go.rocket.chat/invite?host=chat.rycolab.inf.ethz.ch&path=invite%2FAHAxqx) to the main channel.
 To make the moderation of the chat more easily manageable, we have created a number of other channels on `RocketChat`.